maxgrok/node-real-time-chat-app/README.md

 # Ideas for Future Features / Socket.IO Recommendations

-"Broadcast a message to connected users when someone connects or disconnects Add support for nicknames
+"Broadcast a message to connected users when someone connects or disconnects<br>
+Add support for nicknames<br>
 Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter.
+Instead, append the message directly as soon as he presses enter.<br>
-Add “{user} is typing” functionality
+Add “{user} is typing” functionality<br>
-Show who’s online
+Show who’s online<br>
-Add private messaging"
+Add private messaging"<br><br>

 <a href ="https://socket.io/get-started/chat/">Chat App - Socket.IO Docs</a>